liuzihe02/RDPO/README.md

 ### 1. Add RDPO DatasetConverter

-Add a new dataset format to `llamafactory/data/converter.py` as `RDPODatasetConverter` that extends either Alpaca
+Add a new dataset format to `llamafactory/data/converter.py` as `RDPODatasetConverter` that extends Alpaca to include the reasoning data in the `_response` field

-The `DatasetConverter` will change the json file into prompt and responses
+`DatasetConverter` will changes the json file into prompt and responses, ready to be used for preprocessing.
+This is determined by `DatasetAttr`

 > remember to specify `formatting: "rdpo"` in the `dataset_info.json` file for a custom formatting